spiceai/quickstarts/trader/README.md

 > If you are using GitHub Codespaces or VS Code, then you can open a new terminal in split-view mode by clicking the 'split' button.
 > ![alt](/.imgs/split_terminal.png)

-Run npm install to setup the sample application.
+Run npm install in the new terminal to setup the sample application.

 ```bash
 npm install